top of page

 Some results from primary research

-From the survey, I found that users generally have a quite good opinion of delivery apps due to the convenience, but strong dissatisfaction comes from trust-related issues, product quality concerns and poor in-app experience.
+Findings: users generally have a quite good opinion of delivery apps due to the convenience they offer, but experience strong dissatisfaction from trust-related issues, product quality concerns and poor in-app experience.

 Analyzed elements: homepage, categories, strategy in purchase process, user flow, product info

-The results clearly shows an opportunity in the market to improve the service and look for the implementation of new products and features.
+The opportunity: the results clearly shows an opportunity in the market to improve the service and look for the implementation of new products and features.

-Later on, the competitors benchmark was extended to other ecommerces such as Amazon and Mango to learn from their purchase processes and the best industry practices.
+The competitors benchmark was later extended to other ecommerces such as Amazon and Mango to learn from their purchase processes and the best industry practices.

 Affinity map